Guide to resolving disagreements about SEND provision

 If you’re concerned about the help that your child has at school and you think the setting is doing all it can, you can ask us for an EHC needs assessment.

 You may also wish to contact the SEND Information, Advice and Support Service (SENDIASS) for help at this stage.
-Supportive Parents are impartial professionals who can explain the processes and support you through it by:
+SEND And You (SAY) are impartial professionals who can explain the processes and support you through it by:

 - listening to your concerns